RailsEventStore/rails_event_store/ruby_event_store/README.md

 # RubyEventStore

-A Ruby implementation of an EventStore.
-It is an integral part of `rails_event_store` gem.
+Ruby implementation of an event store.
+Ships with in-memory event repository, generic instrumentation and dispatches events synchronously.

+Find out more at [https://railseventstore.org](https://railseventstore.org/)